 What is Recovery From Mastopexy Like?

 Patients are usually allowed to return home on the same day as their surgery.
 Dressings will be placed over the incisions and patients may also be given a surgical bra to wear during the healing process.
+Swelling and bruising are to be expected and will gradually decrease as your body continues to heal.
+In general, over-the-counter pain medications are usually enough to manage any discomfort.
+Dr. Leber and our team will provide you with detailed aftercare instructions to ensure your recovery proceeds as smoothly as possible.
+If you have any concerns, do not hesitate to contact our office.
+Dr. Leber will monitor your progress in post-operative follow-up appointments.
 Most patients return to work and regular activities within 1-2 weeks, although strenuous exercise may be discouraged for up to one month after the procedure.

 How Long Will My Breast Lift Results Last?

 Results from a breast lift are considered long-lasting, although age and gravity may eventually cause the breasts to sag once again.
 That said, Dr. Leber’s techniques have been shown to provide long-lasting results.
 The outcome can be seen right away, but will continue to improve as the breasts heal.
 Patients generally enjoy their rejuvenation for 10 to 15 years or longer depending on genetic and lifestyle factors unique to each patient.
 To prolong the results of mastopexy, Dr. Leber advises undergoing the procedure only after there are no longer plans for pregnancy or breastfeeding.
 These factors can stretch and loosen the breast skin, creating the possibility of further breast droop in the future.

 Will I Have Visible Scars From a Breast Lift?